Quenched Kitaev Chain: Analogous model of Gravitational Collapse: Results

 As mentioned in the previous section, thermalization can be associated with the loss of accessible information (or scrambling) and OTOC is considered a good diagnostic for the strength of scrambling.
 We evaluate OTOC, given in Eq.~\ref{eq:OTOC-def}, for the model Hamiltonian \ref{ham} .

 \ref{otoc} is the plot of OTOC as a function of time and lattice position.
 Plot (a) contains $F(t)$ (color intensity) as a function of position $j$ (along the x-axis) and time (along y-axis) for the lattice chain of size $2N + 2M = 600$ and $i=300$ which is on the disconnected chain size $2N$ after the quench.
 From the plot, we observe the following: First, in the case of $i \neq j$, the time evolution of OTOC is present only when $j$ is in the same broken chain as $i$.
-Second, the evolution of the light cone in just one half of the entire initial chain of size $2N+2M$.
+Second, the evolution of the light cone is just one half of the entire initial chain of size $2N+2M$.
 OTOC ascertains that the correlations between the two chains vanish with the quench.
 Third, the long-time value of $F_{ij}(t)$ moves towards $-0.5$ which equals $\frac{1}{2}\langle[\hat{x}_{i}(0),\hat{p}_{j}(0)]^2\rangle$.

 The initial value of OTOC i.e., $F_{ij}(0)=-0.5$ for any $i,j$ since the operators are Fermionic in nature.
 From the OTOC analysis (see \ref{otoc}) we can see that OTOC parameter, after being affected by the quench, decays with time.
-Theoretically, it indicates that due to some initial perturbation at $j-$th site, the effect on the configuration at $i-$th site (recalling $[\hat{x}_i(t),\hat{p}_j(0)]$ measures $\delta x_i(t)/\delta x_j(0)$) settles over time, for any pair $(i,j)$, to the value $-0.5$ indicating that at long time, the system {\it homogenizes} as fit for a {\it thermalized} set-up.
+Theoretically, it indicates that due to some initial perturbation at $j-$th site, the effect on the configuration at $i-$th site (recalling $[\hat{x}_i(t),\hat{p}_j(0)]$ measures $\delta x_i(t)/\delta x_j(0)$) settles over time, for any pair $(i,j)$, to the value $-0.5$ indicating that at long time, the system equilibrates.
 In the \ref{otoc}, the long time average value obtained is $-0.4983$ which is close to $-0.5$.
 Therefore, in the thermodynamic limit, the OTOC is expected to settle down to steady value to $-0.5 $ indicating homogeneity.